Skyscraper (2018 film)

-Skyscraper is a 2018 American action thriller film written and directed by Rawson Marshall Thurber.
-Produced by Legendary Pictures, Seven Bucks Productions and FlynnPictureCo., the film stars Dwayne Johnson in the lead role, Neve Campbell, Chin Han, Roland Møller, Noah Taylor, Byron Mann, Pablo Schreiber, and Hannah Quinlivan.
+Skyscraper is a 2018 American action thriller film written, produced, and directed by Rawson Marshall Thurber.
+The film stars Dwayne Johnson in the lead role, with Neve Campbell, Chin Han, Roland Møller, Noah Taylor, Byron Mann, Pablo Schreiber, and Hannah Quinlivan in supporting roles.
 In the film, Will Sawyer, a former FBI agent, must rescue his family from a newly built Hong Kong skyscraper, the tallest in the world, after terrorists set the building on fire in an attempt to extort the property developer.

-The first non-comedy of Thurber's career, it also marks his second collaboration with Johnson, following Central Intelligence (2016).
+The film is the second collaboration between Thurber and Johnson, following Central Intelligence (2016).
 Development started in May 2016 when Legendary Entertainment won the bidding war for a Chinese-set action adventure film.
-Johnson were cast to play the lead, while Thurber was attached as the film's scriptwriter, director and producer, with Flynn producing the film through his Flynn Picture Company, alongside Johnson's Seven Bucks Productions, with Universal handling distribution rights.
-Apart from Johnson's casting, the casting call began from June to August 2017.
-Filming began in August 2017 in Vancouver, British Columbia, Canada.
-Additional photography and exteriors were filmed at the Hong Kong Cultural Centre.
+Johnson was cast to play the lead, while Thurber was attached as the film's scriptwriter, director and producer, with Flynn producing the film through his Flynn Picture Company, alongside Johnson's Seven Bucks Productions and Universal Pictures handling distribution rights.
+Filming began in August 2017 in Vancouver, with location shooting in Hong Kong.